mozilla/WebGameStub/README.md

 Windows users will need to drop the sudo from this command

+## Easy testing over HTTP

+Things sometimes work differently when browsed to via file: URLs.
+Test over HTTP for more accurate results:

+    > volo serve
+    [1] 11563
+    > starting web server on port 8086

+Now pointing your browser to http://localhost:8086/ will serve up your files for testing.

 ## Simple Library Installation

 Right now there is a small (but growing) number of libraries useful to games that install out-of-the-box using volo.
 You can see a list of them [here](https://github.com/mozilla/WebGameStub/wiki/game-library-volo-compatibility), along with some information about what to do if you encounter problems.